8.2 Allegations Against People who Work with, Care for or Volunteer with Children

 These procedures are based on the framework for dealing with allegations of abuse made against a person who works with children, detailed in Chapter 2 of Working Together to Safeguard Children 2018.

 They should be followed by all organisations providing services for children and staff or volunteers who work with or care for children.

 Compliance with these procedures will help to ensure that allegations of abuse are dealt with expeditiously, consistent with a thorough and fair process.
-Local Safeguarding Children Boards should therefore have arrangements in place for monitoring and evaluating their effectiveness.
+Local Safeguarding Children Partnerships should therefore have arrangements in place for monitoring and evaluating their effectiveness.

 These procedures should be applied when there is an allegation or concern that any person who works with children, in connection with his/her employment or voluntary activity, has: